bruno-/fiber_scheduler/README.md

 Samuel Williams for:

-- Implementing Ruby's fiber scheduler feature.
+- Implementing Ruby's Fiber Scheduler hooks.
 - The [default selector](lib/fiber_scheduler/selector.rb) used in this gem.

 ### License